- Sleeplessness During the First Trimester of Pregnancy

 Will Lack of Sleep Harm My Baby?

-Sleep Aids during Pregnancy
+Sleep Aids During Pregnancy

 There are some simple and safe sleep aids that you can use to ensure that you get the sleep you need during the crucial first trimester of your pregnancy.
-Getting adequate sleep is essential to your well-being so that you have a trouble-free and easy delivery.
+Getting adequate sleep is essential to your well-being so you can have a trouble-free and easy delivery.

-1. Set Up a Schedule
+1. Set up a Schedule